Unlawful Termination

 Trusted Employment Lawyers for Discrimination & Retaliation in Fontana

-In many instances where an employee is illegally terminated, they can seek compensation for their damages through a wrongful termination claim.
-Sometimes, though, another legal avenue must be taken.
-This could be because the worker was an independent contractor, rather than an employee.
-Independent contractors typically have different protections under employment law, so it’s crucial to evaluate their contracts thoroughly to identify any breaches or unjust dismissals.
-Consulting with a wrongful termination lawyer in Fontana can help clarify these distinctions.
+When an employee is illegally terminated, they may seek compensation for their damages through a wrongful termination claim.
+In other cases, a different legal route may be necessary—for example, when the worker was classified as an independent contractor.
+Independent contractors hold different protections under employment law, so reviewing contracts thoroughly becomes vital to identify breaches or unjust dismissals.
+Consulting with a wrongful termination lawyer in Fontana can provide clarity in these situations.

 Unlawful Termination & Discrimination in Fontana

-Firing an employee because of their status in a protected class is illegal.
-Under federal law, an employee cannot be fired because of their:
+Firing an employee based on their status in a protected class is illegal.
+Under federal law, employers cannot terminate an employee because of their:

-In California, the Fair Employment and Housing Act also prohibits terminations due to:
+California’s Fair Employment and Housing Act further prohibits terminations due to:

 • HIV status;